jaymzh/sugarjar/README.md

 course `git branch -D <branch>`, but that does no safety checks at all, it forces the deletion.

-Enter `sj bclean` - it determines of the contents of your branch has been merge and safely deletes if so.
+Enter `sj bclean` - it determines if the contents of your branch has been merge and safely deletes if so.

 ``` shell